 The winery is located in the municipality Sauterne

 (Bordeaux).
-The origin dates back to 1709, when the estate was bought by Romain de Filhot (1641-1710).
-His descendant Gabriel Barthélémy Romain de Filhot was Speaker of Parliament of Bordeaux and extended the possession 1788 by purchase of the Château Coutet
+The origin is in 1709, when the property was bought by Romain de Filhot (1641-1710).
+His descendant Gabriel Barthélémy Romain de Filhot was President of the Parliament of Bordeaux and expanded the property in 1788 by buying the Château Coutet

-, This year, the later US President Thomas Jefferson
+, This year, the later US President Thomas rated Jefferson

 (1743-1826) the Château Filhot as the best Sauternes estate after the Château d'Yquem

-In 1855, the estate was classified as "Deuxième Cru Classé".
+In 1855 the estate was classified as a "Deuxième Cru Classé".

-The estate then remained property of the Lur-Saluces family until 1935.
-This year it was acquired by the Comtesse de Durieu Lacarelle (sister of the Marquis de Lur-Saluces) and later modernized by her son Louis de Durieu Lacarelle in the 1970s.
-Finally, it was bought in 1976 by the Comte Henri de Vaucelles, who gave up the red wine production.
-Today he is supported in the leadership of son Gabriel de Vaucelles.
-The total property is 350 hectares of land, of which "only" 62 hectares are planted with vines.
-These are the white varieties Sémillon (60%), Sauvignon Blanc (36%) and Muscadelle (4%) The wine was for a long time almost exclusively in fiberglass tanks and only occasionally expanded with minimal use of wood.
-Then there was a change in philosophy, for some years, the noble sweet wine in steel tanks is slowly fermented and aged 24 to 36 months in one-third new oak barrels.
-A dry wine is produced under the name "Chateau du Pineau Rey Sec".
+The property then remained the property of the Lur-Saluces family until 1935.
+This year it was purchased by the Comtesse de Durieu Lacarelle (sister of the Marquis de Lur-Saluces) and later modernized by her son Louis de Durieu Lacarelle in the 1970s.
+Finally, it was bought in 1976 by the Comte Henri de Vaucelles, who gave up red wine production.
+Today he is supported in the leadership by son Gabriel de Vaucelles.
+The total property is 350 hectares, of which “only” 62 hectares are planted with vines.
+These are the white varieties Sémillon (60%), Sauvignon Blanc (36%) and Muscadelle (4%).
+For a long time, the wine was almost exclusively grown in glass fiber tanks and only occasionally with little wood.
+Then there was a change in philosophy, the noble sweet wine has been slowly fermented in steel tanks for a few years and aged for 24 to 36 months in one-third new barriques.
+A dry aged wine is produced under the name "Chateau du Pineau Rey Sec".